- Stay Home, Stay Healthy

 Stay home, stay healthy.

-We strongly suggest that you stay home for the time being, unless you need something essential.
+Most states have now ordered residents to stay home for the time being, unless you need something essential.
 This is called social distancing.
 It's extremely important because this virus is especially dangerous to those 65 and older — even more so if you have chronic conditions like lung disease, heart disease, diabetes, and cancer.

 Some people in your community may have coronavirus and not know it because they don’t have any symptoms yet.
 Staying home protects you because you’re much less likely to come into contact with the virus.